uw-cmg/MAST/MAST/doc/source/5_0_runningmast.rst

     mast -i //full/path/to/input/file/myinput.inp

-If your input file specifies any POSCAR or CIF files, those files must be in your current working directory at the time you call MAST.
+If your input file specifies any POSCAR or CIF files:

+*  Those files must be in the same path as the original input file.

+*  Those files may not be moved until the recipe is complete.

 The input file will be parsed and a recipe directory should be created inside the ``$MAST_SCRATCH`` directory, with the appropriate ingredient subdirectories.